You are here > Home > Things to Do > Hurst Castle

 - Enjoy the spectacular views from the roof of the Tudor keep across the Needles Passage to the Isle of Wight.

-- Take a visit to the basement of the Tudor keep, used for storage of food, fuel, weapons and gunpowder.
+- Head down to the basement of the Tudor keep, used for storage of food, fuel, weapons and gunpowder.

-- Discover the two casemates, closest to the Tudor castle, which contain 12.5-inch RML guns of the 1860s, salvaged from Cliff End Battery opposite Hurst Castle on the Isle of Wight.
+- Discover the two casemates, closest to the Tudor castle, which contain 12.5-inch RML guns of the 1860s.

 Opening Times